Add as a Google preferred source

 Step #4: Choose from the content formats that work in B2B

 Different formats serve different purposes throughout the buyer’s journey.
-An effective B2B content marketing is one that uses multiple formats, including:
+An effective B2B content marketing uses multiple formats, including:

 Choose formats based on audience preferences and content goals.
 For example, a technical blog post might work well for SEO, while a case study better supports late-stage sales conversations.